jgcfyidev/jgcfyi/content/2-Agency.md

-In her Nobel Prize-winning research, Elinor Ostrom [analyzed](https://youtu.be/T6OgRki5SgM?t=1779) irrigation systems and fisheries all over the world and found that 72% of farmer-managed systems had high performance (in terms of yield and cost) compared to 42% of agency run systems, despite having experts and flawless engineering on their side.
+In her Nobel Prize-winning research, Elinor Ostrom [analyzed](https://youtu.be/T6OgRki5SgM?t=1779) irrigation systems and fisheries all over the world.
+She found that 72% of farmer-managed systems had high performance (in terms of yield and cost) compared to 42% of agency-run systems, despite having experts and flawless engineering on their side.
 How is this possible?

 The tragedy of the commons is an